stas00/ipyexperiments/docs/cell_logger.md

 So, make sure you compare your total GPU RAM consumption with and without `gc_collect=True` in the object `CellLogger` constructor.

+## Caveats

+### Peak memory monitor thread is not reliable

+Warning: currently the peak memory usage tracking is implemented using a python thread, which is very unreliable, since there is no guarantee the thread will get a chance at running at the moment the peak memory is occuring (or it might not get a chance to run at all).
+Therefore we need pytorch to implement multiple concurrent and resettable `torch.cuda.max_memory_allocated` counters.
+Please vote for this [feature request](https://github.com/pytorch/pytorch/issues/16266).

 ## IPyExperiments's main documentation

 [IPyExperiments](https://github.com/stas00/ipyexperiments/blob/master/docs/ipyexperiments.md)